 Their journey helps us to think about all the journeys we are making in our life.
 Think about the journeys (spiritual, emotional, physical, geographical) you have made this year – and think about some of the reflective questions below.
-Allow God to speak to you through the story of the wise men and the journey you have made in 2018 and the journey you will make through 2019.
+Allow God to speak to you through the story of the wise men and the journey you have made during the last year and the journey you will make in the year ahead.

 This season lasts until 2nd February in the Church Year and is a season when we think about Jesus being revealed in different ways and to different people.

 Take 10 minutes to be quiet and take some time to reflect.
 Perhaps light a candle and put some meditative music on.
 You’ll need a couple of sheets of paper and a pen.